bpushan/Data_Science/README.md

 So, we have A -> Z in differet fonts.

 ## Machine Learning Algorithms explored
-In Exploring Supervised Learning 1, we experiment with the following,
+In Exploring Machine Learning 1, we experiment with the following,
 #### Principal component analysis
 #### Fishers- Linear Discriminant Analysis
 #### TSNE